 Others are subject to the Code of Judicial Conduct on an ad hoc basis.
 The compliance statement appended to the Code provides: "Anyone, whether or not a lawyer, who is an officer of the judicial system, is a judge within the meaning of this Code.
 Judge is defined as: 'Any judicial officer who performs the functions of a judge in the courts of this state including Kansas Supreme Court Justices, Court of Appeals Judges, District Judges, District Magistrate Judges, and Municipal Court Judges.
-Where applicable, the term "judge" also contemplates Masters, Referees, Temporary Judges, Pro Tempore Judges, Part-time Judges, and Commissioners if they perform any functions of a judge in any court of this state.' " 2003 Kan.
+Where applicable, the term "judge" also contemplates Masters, Referees, Temporary Judges, Pro Tempore Judges, Part-time Judges, and Commissioners if they perform any functions of a judge in any court of this state."
+2004 Kan.
 Ct.
 R. Annot.
-540-542.
+562-563.
 No attempt has been made in this report to enumerate those individuals.

-In 2003, the Commission received 242 inquiries by telephone, by letter, or by personal visit to the Clerk's Office.
-Of those individuals, 230 were mailed copies of the Supreme Court Rules Relating to Judicial Conduct, a complaint form, and a brochure describing the work of the Commission.
-Of that number, 83 responded by filing a complaint.
-An additional 80 complaints were received for a total of 163 complaints received in 2003.
-Of those complaints, 25 were eventually docketed.
-For a discussion of the distinction between undocketed and docketed complaints, see this report at pages 20 and 21.
+In 2004, the Commission received 360 inquiries by telephone, by letter, by e-mail, or by personal visit to the Clerk's Office.
+Of those individuals, 326 were mailed copies of the Supreme Court Rules Relating to Judicial Conduct, a complaint form, and a brochure describing the work of the Commission.
+Of that number, 122 responded by filing a complaint.
+An additional 130 complaints were received for a total of 252 complaints received in 2004.
+Of those complaints, 57 were eventually docketed.
+For a discussion of the distinction between undocketed and docketed complaints, see this report at pages 16 and 17.

-The Commission disposed of 141 undocketed complaints and 28 docketed complaints in 2003.
+The Commission disposed of 177 undocketed complaints and 46 docketed complaints in 2004.

-COMMISSION ON JUDICIAL QUALIFICATIONS January 1, 2003 - December 31, 2003
+COMMISSION ON JUDICIAL QUALIFICATIONS January 1, 2004 - December 31, 2004